microsoftgraph/dataconnect-solutions/solutions/esa/PreRequisites/README.md

 - Grant permission to the Synapse workspace & the MGDC Service Principal to the storage account as Blob Data Contributor

-By clicking on the above button (or navigating to the linked URL), users will be brought to the Azure portal on the Custom deployment page.
+By clicking on the above button (or navigating to the linked URL), you will be brought to the Azure portal on the Custom deployment page.

-2. On that screen, on top of providing information about the resource group and region to deploy the components into, they will need to provide the following information:
+2. On that screen, on top of providing information about the resource group and region to deploy the components into, you will need to provide the following information:

 - Application Id to be used by MGDC (from step #3, ending in e430)
 - Application secret for that app